AdrienHorgnies/bcqueue/README.md

 Both versions of the queue requires the following parameters :

 - b : The max number of transactions a block can contain.
-- sigma : The time at which the simulation stops recording new transactions.
+- sigma : The time at which the software starts recording data.
 If less than one, it's considered to be a fraction of tau.
-- tau : The time at which the simulation stops recording new transactions.
+- tau : The time at which the simulation stops recording the arrival of new transactions.
 - upsilon : The extra time after tau after which the queue shutdowns.
 If less than one, it's considered to be a fraction of tau.
+During that time, recorded transactions can still finish.

 The ratio of fees / weight of the transaction is simulated by randomly selecting them from a sample :